perladvent/perldotcom/content/article/what-is-new-in-perl.md

 <br>

-However if you force space in earlier Perl, you would get error `Missing argument to -M` like below:
+However if you forced a space in an earlier Perl, you would get error `Missing argument to -M` like below:

 <br>